mikepfrank/dynamic/README.md

 for purposes of analyzing whether computationally meaningful information is contained in the trajectory.

+Presently, the demo applications calculates and displays mean values of the generalized position coordinate of each node.

 ## 6. Software Architecture

 For notes on the software architecture of Dynamic, see the docs/Notes.txt file.